CyberSource/cybersource-plugins-commercetools/docs/Synchronizing-Payments.md

 ## Implementation

-For using Synchronizing services , they might be enabled from the configuration file.
+For using Synchronizing services, they might be enabled from the configuration file.
 See the [API Extension Setup](API-Extension-Setup.md) for more details.

 > **_NOTE:_** These fields are case sensitive